wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 ## Conclusion

 With this you're essentially ready to develop a complete application.
-In the next couple guides we'll be exploring taking the user through checkout by passing the session back to WordPress.
+In the next couple sections we'll be exploring taking the user through checkout.